-If you must snack during festive periods, learn to do it the smart way with these tips from National Dental Centre Singapore.
+If you must snack during festive periods, learn to do it the smart way with these tips from Dr Christina Sim, Senior Consultant, Prosthodontic Unit, Department of Restorative Dentistry, National Dental Centre Singapore.

 Continued from previous page.